Azure/azure-powershell/src/Logz/docs/Update-AzLogzSubAccountVMHost.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-VMRESOURCEID <IVMResources[]>: Request of a list vm host update operation.
+VMRESOURCE <IVMResources[]>: Request of a list vm host update operation.
   - `[AgentVersion <String>]`: Version of the Logz agent installed on the VM.
   - `[Id <String>]`: Request of a list vm host update operation.